State Laws

 The wage garnishment prohibition gives Texas businesses more leverage in negotiations.
 The strong homestead protection means personal assets are better protected.
 However, confession of judgment clauses are enforceable, making MCA debt particularly dangerous in Texas.

-Industry-Specific Challenges in Texas#
+Industry-Specific Challenges in Texas

 Texas's economy is diverse, and different industries face unique debt challenges.
-Oil and gas businesses face commodity price volatility.
-Restaurants and hospitality struggle with seasonal tourism fluctuations.
-Retail businesses compete with no state income tax but high property taxes.
-Construction and trades deal with weather-related project delays.
+Oil and gas businesses face commodity price volatility. restaurants and hospitality struggle with seasonal tourism fluctuations.
+Retail businesses compete with no state income tax but high property taxes. construction and trades deal with weather-related project delays.